 Ultimately, the decision will often come down to price vs ROI, however, what you can afford to spend to buy and run e-commerce within your business needs to be considered against what it will cost you in sales to not have a customer friendly system.
 Other considerations to build into the actual cost to your business are things like technical skills.
 Can you deploy and run the system with your existing staff?
 Will you therefore need to outsource any aspect of the project roll out and ongoing use.
 If so, account for that in your platform choice and the total cost of ownership.
 And when you compare the pricing arrangements of each option you consider, note the subscription periods, levels of service provided at each and always check for any cancellation fees or hidden costs that might be a nasty surprise.

 Technology has brought a lot of benefits, but has also given business a reliance on 24/7 availability.
+Even if you are using simple easy and cheap tools like Square to make you mobile and contactless, it can all come crashing down it you have no internet access.
 If all you have to process payments is e-commerce, system downtime is a nightmare for small business, and you need to be confident that if and when problems arise, there is someone there to help you get back up and running as swiftly as possible.
 It’s important to look into the levels of support each vendor offers to determine the best fit for your business.
 Also consider the modes of support offered – phone or live chat, email only, support forums, webinars or forums.
 Choose the format that you feel most comfortable with the best suits you, your staff and business model.

 E- Commerce is an epically big topic, so we went ahead and got the Doctor to make us a complex factsheet with all the bits you need to know about choosing the technology.
 Click here to check it out!